Energy-superconvergent Explicit Runge--Kutta Time Discretizations: Linear examples

 In our simulations, we set $a=1$, $T=80$, $x_0=1$, and $v_0=0$.
 The exact solution is $x(t) = x_0 \cos(a t)$.
 We use a uniform time step $\Delta t = T/N_t$ for all methods, where $N_t$ represents the number of grid points.

 Table \ref{tab:test1p2} presents the results obtained from several second-order RK methods, with coefficients provided in Table \ref{tab:p2}, along with the St{\"o}rmer--Verlet (SV) method \cite{hairer2003geometric}.
 We adopt RK(4,2,7)-a and RK(5,2,9)-a due to their larger stability regions compared to their corresponding b-versions.
 These results illustrate the convergence rates of these methods, including their orders of energy accuracy.
-Notably, when $N_t=1600$, the relative energy deviation of RK(5,2,9) achieves machine precision ($\sim 10^{-16}$).
-Regarding the solution accuracy, the RK(3,2,5) has similar accuracy to the SV method, and as $s$ increases, the errors decreases.
-For this set of second-order RK methods, the relative energy deviations are positive, indicating that these methods are not strongly stable.
+Notably, when $N_t=1600$, the relative energy deviation of RK(5,2,9) achieves machine precision ($\sim 10^{-15}$).
+Regarding the solution accuracy, the RK(3,2,5) has similar accuracy to the SV method, and as $s$ increases, the errors decrease.
+For this set of second-order RK methods, the relative energy deviations are positive, indicating that these second-order methods are not strongly stable.

 The results of fourth-order methods are presented in Table \ref{tab:test1p4}.
 Similar to the second-order methods, the errors decrease as $s$ increases.
-However, unlike the second-order methods, the relative energy deviations are all negative, indicating strong stability.
-We compare the performance of various fourth-order methods, as illustrated in Table \ref{tab:test1cpu}.
-In this test, the 7-stage method exhibits better computational efficiency than the 4-stage method as it achieves a smaller error with a coarser mesh ($N_t/2$).
-It's worth noting that the 7-stage method has a larger step size limit (refer to Table \ref{tab:p4}), so better efficiency can be achieved if we use a larger $\Delta t$.
+However, unlike the second-order methods, the relative energy deviations are all negative, indicating numerical dissipation.
+Table \ref{tab:test1cpu} compares the computational performance of four fourth-order RK methods used to integrate the harmonic oscillator to a target energy accuracy of $|\epsilon_E| < 1 \times 10^{-13}$.
+As the number of stages in the RK method increases, the computational efficiency regarding energy accuracy improves.
+The seven-stage method RK(7,4,11) permits a step size that is 72 times larger than the four-stage method RK(4,4,5), resulting in a simulation that is 40 times faster.

-To assess energy dissipation, we conduct long time simulations ($T=1000$) with $N_t = 5000$.
-Figure \ref{fig:decay_osc} illustrates the time history plots of the magnitude of relative energy deviations for the fourth-order methods, along with the corresponding linear fitting lines.
-The slope of the fitting lines decrease by several orders of magnitude as $s$ increases by one, indicating a significant improvement in energy accuracy when superconvergent methods are used.